ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Terralord/1st Level/Word of Grounding.md

 	- 2 Turns.
 - **Effects**:
 	- *You imbue psychic energy into a word of restriction, directing it at a creature.
 The creature finds movement very difficult and that leaving the ground is nearly impossible.
 This also interrupts psycasting protocols in their psylink to do with movement.*
+	- The target creature must make a Wisdom saving throw to resist the restriction.
-	- For the duration of this psycast, the target creature is afflicted.
+		- On a failure, for the duration of this psycast, they are afflicted.
+		- On a success, nothing happens.
 	- Afflicted creatures suffer the following effects:
 		- Traversing requires additional [[Movement Speed]] per 1ft moved.
 		- They are unable to use [[Psycasts]] which change their position.